-- The mental health transitions framework focusses on supporting young people with mental health needs to transition between Children's to Adult services support in Richmond and Wandsworth and aims to complement each agency's own transitions working agreements.
-It was developed in partnership with members of the Richmond and Wandsworth Safeguarding Adult Board in response to recommendations from a Safeguarding Adults Review. - The aim of the transitions framework is to secure best possible outcomes for young people and their parents/carers by providing a clear pathway.
+- 1) The mental health transitions framework focusses on supporting young people with mental health needs to transition between Children's to Adults' services in Richmond and Wandsworth and aims to complement each agency's own transitions working agreements (Richmond and Wandsworth).
+It was developed in partnership with members of the Richmond and Wandsworth Safeguarding Adult Board in response to recommendations from a Safeguarding Adults Review. - 2) The aim of the transitions framework is to secure best possible outcomes for young people and their parents/carers by providing a clear pathway.
 It will support practitioners, and young people and their parents/carers to understand what they can expect and who will deliver each aspect of the services which they receive.
-The framework clarifies the role of each agency to simplify and clarify the process involved in accessing support leading up to and during transition from Children to Adult Mental Health Services. - 3) There is evidence that young people struggle with the move between Children to Adult services.
-This is frequently amplified due to poor communication between involved professionals and a lack of clarity on the roles and expectations of the stakeholders involved in both Adult and Children's Mental Health Services.
+The framework clarifies the role of each agency to simplify and clarify the process involved in accessing support leading up to and during transition from Children to Adult Mental Health Services. - 3) There is evidence that young people struggle with the move from Children to Adult services.
+This is frequently amplified due to the lack of transition planning for the young person and poor communication between involved professionals and a lack of clarity on the roles and expectations of the stakeholders involved in both Adult and Children's Mental Health Services.